 In the above example, you may not wish for your year-end to end on 31 July.
 If this is the case, you or your accountant can file a form online with Companies House to change the year-end date to a different date for your annual contractor accounts.

 If you wish to change your business year-end, you have to do this before the UK limited company accounts for the current period are due for filing with Companies House.
-Therefore, you cannot change the year-end after the current filing date.
+Therefore, you can’t change the year-end after the current filing date.

 Contractor accounts -be organised